In 1992, only one in five Americans owned a computer, even fewer were on the internet, and a “twitter” was something a sparrow did, not humans.

 Current industry literature cites technology like data mining, AI, and advanced analytics as “novel” ways for firms to serve clients, find fraud and untangle financial mysteries.
 We began implementing these tools more than 20 years ago.
 Applying new technology to the investigative process is engrained in us and has been a key element in our success in helping to assist our clients.

 Early on, we understood that we could not be generalists.
 FSS would make financial investigations an area of specialty and add practice areas that would complement each other.
-Today, we have five integrated practices — Accounting Malpractice Claims, Forensic Technology, Fraud Examination, Investigative Financial Consulting, and Litigated Business Valuation Services — serving clients.
+Today, we have five integrated practices — Accounting Malpractice Claims, Forensic Technology, Fraud Examination, lost profits and damages, and Litigated Business Valuation Services — serving clients.

 Collaboration is essential to achieve results for clients.
 For example, our Litigated Business Valuation Services practice may be determining the value a business as part of a divorce and require the assistance of our Forensic Technology and Fraud Examination teams to help uncover potential hidden assets and fraud that could affect the value of the business.